csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 <tolid>.hap2.1.primary.curated.fa
 ```

-In case you have some time remaining, give it a try on this assembly:
+In case you have some time remaining, give it a try on this reptile assembly:
 - rPodPit (rPodPit1_2_hr.pretext): use the primary assembly map to identify sex chromosomes (rPodPit1_1_normal.pretext).